 Letter grades A, B, C, D, P, F, W, I and U are used to indicate academic achievement or academic status.
 U indicates a registered audit with no credit.
 W indicates withdrawal.
 I indicates incomplete.
 Grades are awarded on a four-point system.

-Grades and the corresponding grade points are as follows:
+Grades and the corresponding grade points per credit hour are as follows: